loidolt/loidolt-design/src/posts/azteeg-x5-mini-v3-t-slot-mount/index.md

 tags: ["3DPrinting", "Electronics"]
 ---

-# Summary
+## Summary

 Simple t-slot extrusion mount for Azteeg X5 Mini V3.
 Inspired by the excellent Smoothieboard mount by EclecticAngler, [https://www.thingiverse.com/thing:329323](https://www.thingiverse.com/thing:329323).
-May work for other versions of the Azteeg X5 Mini but I only have version 3 so I can't confirm.
+It may work for other versions of the Azteeg X5 Mini but I only have version 3 so I can't confirm.